Anne de Montmorency, 1st Duke of Montmorency: Wassy

-On 1 March 1562, while travelling back from a meeting with the herzog von Württemberg (duke of Württemberg) the duc de Guise passed through Wassy, where a Protestant service was ongoing.
+On 1 March 1562, while travelling back from a meeting with the duke of Württemberg the duc de Guise passed through Wassy, where a Protestant service was ongoing.
 He and his men proceeded to kill many of the Protestant worshippers, with both sides blaming the other for inciting his slaughter.
 He decided to march onto Paris, where he was met by Montmorency and Saint-André on route at Nanteuil, who then accompanied him for a grand entrance through the porte Saint-Denis on 16 March, traditional entrance of kings into the capital with a retinue of 3000 men.
 The grand party was warmly received by the prévôt des marchands (provost of the merchants) and a delegation of the city's notables.
 They were bolstered in their confidence by the presence of Navarre, who as Premier prince du sang (first prince of the blood) carried important legitimacy for their cause.

 This entrance into the capital was despite a request from the regent Catherine that Guise come instead to the court to explain his actions.
 Having established themselves in the city, the three 'Triumvirs' wrote to Catherine explaining that they were going to stay in Paris despite her requests to stop the city falling into a state of chaos.